BruthYU/Lit-ProteinDF/README.md

 Training and inference of all integrated methods are implemented in the lightning workspace (`Lit-ProteinDF\lightning`).
 You can refer to this  [README.md](lightning/README.md) for more details.

-Here we briefly describe each specific folder in the lightning workspace:
+Here we briefly describe the functionality of each folder in the lightning workspace:

 1. `lightning/config`: Lit-ProteinDF manages complex configuration with the [hydra](https://github.com/facebookresearch/hydra) framework.
 This folder contains default settings for training and inference of integrated methods   .